 - Publicly display the work.

 - Publicly perform copyrighted sound recordings by means of a digital audio transmission.

-For Classroom Use, Skidmore follows the American Library Association's Model Policy Concerning College and University Photocopying for Classroom, Research, and Library Reserve Use (1982).
-With respect to classroom uses, the Model Policy suggests the following guidelines:
+For classroom use, Skidmore follows the American Library Association's Model Policy Concerning College and University Photocopying for Classroom, Research, and Library Reserve Use (1982).
+With respect to classroom uses, the policy suggests the following guidelines:

 Furthermore, copying should meet the tests of brevity and spontaneity.